saucelabs/node-saucectl/README.md

 ---

-For more information to `saucectl`, visit its main repository: [saucelabs/saucectl](https://github.com/saucelabs/saucectl).
+For more information about `saucectl`, visit its main repository: [saucelabs/saucectl](https://github.com/saucelabs/saucectl).